janausis/SmartManagingPlugin/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Bug report
-about: Create a report to help us improve
+name: Custom issue template
+about: default issue
 title: ''
 labels: ''
-assignees: janausis
+assignees: ''

 ---

 ## What Happened

 ## How to reproduce
-- step 1
-- step 2
-...

 ## Additional Context